Scorching heat, dry conditions stifle July 4 celebrations

 “America to me is small towns, kids, lollipops thrown from fire engines, balloons, dogs in the parade and hot dogs,” said E.B.
 Kelly, 73, as she watched the 10-minute long procession in tiny Jenkintown, Pennsylvania.

-In Washington, President Barack Obama addressed two dozen foreign-born U.S. military personnel who were sworn in as citizens at the White House under a program that offers citizenship in return for service.
+In Washington, President Barack Obama swore in a group of new citizens in a naturalization ceremony at the White House on Wednesday morning.
+The president, who later in the day will host a Fourth of July picnic for military service members and their families on the south lawn, welcomed two dozen foreign-born U.S. military personnel who were taking advantage of a program that offers them citizenship in return for their service.

-“What a perfect way to celebrate America’s birthday - the world’s oldest democracy - with some of our newest citizens,” he told the members, who came from countries including Mexico, Ghana, the Philippines, Bolivia, Guatemala and Russia.
+“What a perfect way to celebrate America’s birthday - the world’s oldest democracy - with some of our newest citizens,” he told the members, who came from countries including Mexico, Ghana, the Philippines, Bolivia, Guatemala, China, and Russia.

-Out West, extreme warmth coupled with dry conditions snuffed out annual fireworks displays in scores of towns and cities, which are reeling from deadly wildfires that charred hundreds of homes and displaced tens of thousands of people.
+In the U.S. West, extreme warmth coupled with dry conditions snuffed out annual firework displays in scores of towns and cities, which are reeling from deadly wildfires that charred hundreds of homes and displaced tens of thousands of people.

-Along the East Coast, tragedy struck when a cache of fireworks apparently accidentally exploded on the back porch of a house in Pelham, New Hampshire, on Tuesday night, injuring more than 11 people, including two young children whose wounds were life threatening, fire and police officials said.
+On the East Coast, tragedy struck when a cache of fireworks apparently accidentally exploded on the back porch of a family home in New Hampshire on Tuesday night, injuring nine people including two young children whose wounds were life threatening, according to Pelham, N.H., firefighter Shawn Buckley.
+The children, both under age 4, were airlifted to Boston-area hospitals, according to Buckley.

-In Boston, rain disrupted the city’s nationally televised concert by the Boston Pops Orchestra.
-Thunderstorms and lightning forced hundreds of thousands of concertgoers to seek shelter, local media reported.

 Elsewhere in the country, the traditional Fourth of July razzle dazzle fell victim to a tepid economy with communities either scaling back fireworks shows or canceling them altogether.